 As the local food bank, ACCESS is able to leverage funds and buy food at a discounted rate.
 For every $1 we can provide four meals.

-If people want to donate food, the items ACCESS most needs are: peanut butter, canned meat and tuna, toiletries (no clothes donations, please)
+The items ACCESS most needs are: peanut butter, canned meat, and tuna, toiletries (no clothes donations, please)

 · Online through ACCESS Virtual Food Drive – accesshelps.org/fooddrives